ethan-gustafson/hole-in-the-wall/README.md

 ![Imgur](https://i.imgur.com/wcyvm15.jpg)

-Hole in the wall is a web application for providing awareness towards "Hole in the wall" types of stores.
-When Users create new stores, they are linked to Google Maps.
+**Hole in the wall** is a web application for providing awareness towards "Hole in the wall" types of stores.
+When Users create new stores, they are linked to **Google Maps**.
 Other users can find stores sorted by state and by name.
 They can leave reviews on the business or reach out to other users via email.

 # Installation
-If you would like to run this application, you will have to:
+If you would like to **run this application**, you will have to:

-1. Make sure Ruby and Sinatra is installed on your system
+1. Make sure **Ruby and Sinatra are installed** on your system
-2. Clone this repository into your terminal
+2. **Clone this repository** into your terminal
 3. Run `bundle install`
 4. Run `shotgun`